bpmutter/RappaMappa/README.md

   - [ ] backend updates data with new rapper (pending review and confirmation)
 - [ ] Bug fixes
   - [ ] when you click on more info and button over a rapper pin it says there was a problem w the DB
+  - [ ] when you make the more info popup go small to big again, it doesn't resize properly
+    - [ ] i think this could probably be fixed with a separate class for each, instead of the current 1 class plus media query